How to Prepare for Patent Attorney Initial Consultation

 If your invention is quite basic, we might be able to provide some thoughts on how the utility patent application process would play out, and what additional improvements or features would bolster your chances of getting a utility patent.
 If you really want to know whether invention is patentable, consider a patentability search.

-Yes, we can provide a flat rate estimate for the initial filing of a nonprovisional patent application after reviewing a summary of your invention.
-We can send a simple Invention Disclosure Form, or review your existing invention disclosures in order to get a rough idea of the complexity of your invention.
+Our firm can provide a flat rate estimate for the initial filing of a nonprovisional patent application after reviewing a summary of your invention.

 • What problem were you trying to solve?